Carboxyhemoglobin: Etymology

 Carbon is derived from the Latin term carbo, meaning coal, via the French charbone, which first appeared in print in 1786.
-The etymology of oxygen is generally accepted to mean 'acid' based on Lavoisier's system, which also recognized carbon as a nonmetallic element capable of oxidation, although the original degrees of oxides were based on diamond, graphite, coal and carbonic acid as the most oxidized form; Lavoisier's system was superseded by other obsolete oxide nomenclature systems.
+The etymology of oxygen is generally accepted to mean 'acid' based on Lavoisier's system, which also recognized carbon as a nonmetallic element capable of oxidation, although the original degrees of oxides were based on diamond, graphite, coal and carbonic acid as the most oxidized form; the suffix -ic in carbonic is derived from Latin -icus and Greek -ikos meaning "pertaining to" or "having the nature of", which, when combined with the word acid as -ic acid, in Lavoisier's system the name carbonic acid is indicative of the maximum oxidation state of carbon (the max number of oxygen atoms attached to the nonmetallic carbon, whereas the a nonmetal with the possibility of fewer oxygen atoms would subsequently be named -ous acid).
+Lavoisier's system was superseded by other obsolete oxide nomenclature systems.

 Upon discovering carbon monoxide through a series of experiments originating from coke (short for coal-cake), Cruickshank named the new molecule "gaseous oxide of carbon" which evolved to "carbonic oxide" and was translated into German as "kohlenoxyd".
-Kohlen is the German word for coal.
+Kohlen is the German word for coal (kohlenstoff is the word for the element carbon which emerged in the Lavoisier era), and oxyd is German for oxide, hence the literal translation is oxide of coal.
 As carbonic acid was considered to be the most highly oxidized form in Lavoisier's system, the name carbonic oxide implied an intermediate oxidized species between coal and carbonic acid (i.e. use of the word acid indicated maximum oxidation).
+Oxides were defined in 1804 to be "the compounds of oxygene not possessing acid properties."
+Therefore, the suffix -ic oxide in carbonic oxide could have the literal translation "carbon having the nature of an oxide".
+The term carbonous oxide appeared in some ancient texts as an attempt to bridge Lavoisier's nomenclature to the new molecule since the suffix -ic originally indicated two oxygen atoms in CO_{2} therefore the suffix -ous implies a lesser degree of oxidation with CO having one oxygen atom, but the name was scarcely used.